 - Ensuring that there is constant supervision of RC rigs at all times; - Provision of a spill kit at the drilling rig; and - Ensuring that any spills are cleaned up and the contaminated area is rehabilitated.
+Contaminated soils will be dug up, with the contaminated material double bagged, sealed and buried below 300mm of soil at the site rubbish tip. - Drilling fluid additives used will be non-toxic, relevant SDS forms will be provided by the drill contractor and assessed prior to use, ensuring no additives will be used that could leave residual toxicity

-Depth of water table will be recorded in drilling logs, together with intensity of ground water flow and depth of high flow.
-Any deep diamond holes with near surface high water flow which would likely cause cross contamination of deeper ground water aquifers will be grouted at depths below the upper aquifer.
+Depth of water table will be recorded in drilling logs.
+Any deep diamond holes with demonstrating high water flow which would likely either cause downward cross contamination of deeper ground water aquifers, or upward cross contamination of the deeper ground water into the shallow aquifer, will be grouted at depths below the upper aquifer and comply with advice contained within the Construction and Rehabilitation of Exploration Drill Sites (nt.gov.au).

-5.4.7.
+5.4.8.
 Surface Water Management